In the minors, a major change as the Atlantic League plans to move the mound back a foot

 “The hypothesis that joint kinetics would increase with pitching distance was not supported, as there were no significant differences found,” wrote the researchers, who did note that the increased distance allowed for more vertical and horizontal break, potentially “counteracting the timing effect” experienced by hitters.

 That study only looked at fastball mechanics and was supported by MLB, all of which could provide plenty of fodder for skeptics.
-But people familiar with MLB’s discussions point to the reaction time for a 93.3-mph fastball, which was the major-league-average velocity in 2020.
+But a news release sent out by MLB points to the reaction time for a 93.3-mph fastball, which was the major-league-average velocity in 2020.
 The same pitch thrown from 61 feet 6 inches is approximately equivalent to a 91.6-mph fastball.
 That was the majors’ average fastball velocity in 2010.

 In other words, hitters will have more time to react to pitches than they do now, which seems likely to result in more balls in play — though, of course, the rule has yet to be tested in a competitive setting.